-1There are special rules for: Participants who work under a classification of employment that was subject to the additional benefit adjustments under the "No Increase Consequences" of the Rehabilitation Plan when the Plan was in critical status; Participants who work under a classification of employment that was covered under the Rehabilitation Plan's Default Schedule, when the Plan was in critical status; and accruing the 60-Month Certain and the reversion (pop-up) features after 2014.
+&lt;sup>1There are special rules for: Participants who work under a classification of employment that was subject to the additional benefit adjustments under the "No Increase Consequences" of the Rehabilitation Plan when the Plan was in critical status; Participants who work under a classification of employment that was covered under the Rehabilitation Plan's Default Schedule, when the Plan was in critical status; and accruing the 60-Month Certain and the reversion (pop-up) features after 2014.

-SHEET METAL WORKERS' NATIONAL PENSION FUND 2018 ANNUAL FUNDING NOTICE EIN 52 6112463/PLAN NO. 001 that expire after November 20, 2018.
-The next update was in 2017 and the last update was to add the 2021 and 2022 contribution rate increases, as described above.
+that expire after November 20, 2018.
+A subsequent update added the 2021 and 2022 contribution rate increases, as described above.